______________

 Policy Dialogue on Taxation in the Informal Economy

-On 9 October 2025, our country researcher Matron Muchena joined the policy dialogue on taxation organised by the Vendors Initiative for Social and Economic Transformation (VISET).
+Policy Dialogue on Taxation in the Informal Economy On 9 October 2025, our country researcher Matron Muchena joined the policy dialogue on taxation organised by the Vendors Initiative for Social and Economic Transformation (VISET).
 One important reflection came from the Director of the Ministry of Public Service, Labour and Social Welfare.
-She reminded us that the ongoing formalisation strategy now submitted to Cabinet for adoption is not merely about […]
+She reminded us that the ongoing formalisation strategy now submitted to Cabinet for adoption is not merely about collecting taxes from the informal economy.
+Its deeper goal is to maintain order and accountability within it.
+Another compelling insight: while the informal economy contributes significantly to employment and household income, its exclusion from formal taxation systems…

 -